-Today, the general public are fortunate in being able to discover the forest, this rare and one-of a kind indigenous forest in South Africa that stretches the length of the garden route in broken patches.
-They have easy access to them by way of well set out foot paths, cycle trails and picnic areas.
+Today, the general public can Discover the Forest this rare and one-of a kind indigenous forest in South Africa that stretches the length of the Garden Route in broken patches.
+They have easy access to it by way of well set out foot paths, cycle trails and picnic areas.

 Visitors to Sedgefield are in the enviable position of being within easy reach of some of these most beautiful forest areas.